DronetDevDesign/e-z-password-generator/README.md

 ## Create a secure password the E-Z way!

 ## Purpose:
-This website is to help employees who are required to frequently change their password due to their access requirements at their particular company.
+This website is to help employees who are required to frequently change their password due to their access requirements with their particular company.
 The E-Z Password Generator is a fast efficient way to stay ahead of the game!

 <br>